Jane Burton is featured guest artist on - 'World Famous on ArterNet Art'

 ArterNet Art: Have you had to overcome any difficulties or major hurdles on your journey to becoming the successful, established artist we see today?

-Making the initial decision to quit my job and become a full-time artist was difficult at first.
+Jane: Making the initial decision to quit my job and become a full-time artist was difficult at first.
 Paying for health insurance alone was killing me.

 But I was lucky.
 I submitted my work to several shows and fairly quickly landed myself a gallery and a solo show in a public space.